 Truly embodying the motto of "Nihil Domo Similius", a Latin knock-off of the Stouffer Food Company's "Nothing Comes Closer to Home", Stoufferites come to love their building.
 Stouffer College House boasts the highest retention rate on campus, which is indicative of the lasting friendships and contacts that are formed by House members.

-Wednesdays at 10 PM have become synonymous with Coffee and Cookies.
-Residents gather in the Faculty Directors' apartment to unwind, chat and indulge their sweet tooth.
+Wednesdays at 9 PM have become synonymous with Cookies.
+Residents gather in the Faculty Directors' apartment or the Stouffer Patio to unwind, chat and indulge their sweet tooth.

 Fellows Nights provide the students with an opportunity to interact and dine with a prestigious member of the University of Pennsylvania Faculty.
-This Thursday night tradition hosted by one of our Fellows are known to attract guests as famous as former University President Judith Rodin.
+This tradition hosted by one of our Fellows are known to attract guests as famous as former University President Judith Rodin.

 Every year, a dedicated set of marauders plunge into a paranoia-inducing game known as Assassins.
 Sock battle has never inspired so much terror, bliss, or looks of sheer confusion as one student creeps along a wall and while another attempts to eliminate their target.

 Nothing comes closer to home, except Stouffer.